ylashin/HadoopPD/readme/spark-streaming-part2.md

 ##Develop Word Count Example

-1. Rename the folders src/main/java to src/main/scala (click the folder and then Shift Alt R).
+1. Rename the folder src/main/java to src/main/scala (click the folder and then Shift Alt R).
 Do the same for src/test/java.
 2. Right click the folder src/main/scala and then New > Package.
 For the package name, it should be a combination of our group Id and artifact Id.

     ![package](../images/spark-streaming-02-new-package.png)